kildor22/mm-github-pages-starter/collections/_stories/carnival.md

 <p>
-  Come one, come all!
+ <em> Come one, come all!
 Try your luck at the Bottle Drop!
-Make all seven bottles tumble and get a large prize!
+Make all seven bottles tumble and get a large prize! </em>
  </p>

 <p>